 Hops also are the showcase in single-hopped pale ale called Unicycle.
-From a base recipe of two-row and Munich malt, Eckhardt and Morris use a different hop variety each time it’s brewed.
+From a base recipe of two-row and Munich malt, Eckhardt and Morris use a different hop variety in each batch.

-I enjoy the Mosaic, a wonder hop with exotic fruit notes, and the next iteration will showcase Mandarina Bavaria, a relatively new German variety with citrus aromas and flavor.
+The Mosaic was a crowd favorite featuring the wonder hop with exotic fruit notes, and another iteration showcased Mandarina Bavaria, a relatively new German variety with citrus aromas and flavor.

-From Crank Arm, it’s hard not to detour on the way to the next brewery.
+From Crank Arm, it’s hard not to detour before the next brewery.
 Just down the street is Videri Chocolate Factory (327 W. Davie St.), which provides cocoa nibs for many local brewers’ decadent stouts.
 In the same building, known as the Raleigh Depot, is Tasty Beverage, a great beer shop that offers taps and bottle sales.
 And across the street is The Pit (328 W. Davie St.), a landmark on the state’s barbecue map.

-It’s arguably the best block in the city.
-If you can manage, break away to walk through the still-emerging warehouse district on South Harrington Street, where boutiques and art spaces are opening, and take a left on West Hargett to cross the train tracks and climb the hill past Oak City Coffee Roasters (615 W. Hargett St.).
+It’s arguably the best block in the city, on the edge of the still-emerging warehouse district off South Harrington Street, where boutiques and art spaces are opening.
+From there, take a left on West Hargett to cross the train tracks and climb the hill past Oak City Coffee Roasters (615 W. Hargett St.).

-The rest of the beer lineup is traditional and in transition with changes at the brewer post.
+The rest of the beer lineup is traditional and transitioning with changes at the brewer post.

-It’s continuing to change, with cranes visible to the left (building a new downtown headquarters for Cisco, a tech company) and in the distance to the right (adding high-rise condos).
+It’s continuing to change, with cranes often visible and a new headquarters nearby for the tech company Cisco.
 The development holds promise for Raleigh’s beer scene, with more growth expected.

 A good drink, after all, helped put Raleigh on the map hundreds of years ago.
-According to lore, a liqueur known as the Cherry Bounce helped grease state lawmakers in 1788 to put the capital within 10 miles of the local Isaac Hunter’s Tavern, a repurposed name that lives on at a bar downtown.
+According to lore, a liqueur known as the Cherry Bounce helped grease state lawmakers in 1788 to put the capital within 10 miles of the local Isaac Hunter’s Tavern.

 “It’s such an exciting time,” says Wendy Harris, an owner at Crafty Beer Shop in the Five Points neighborhood.
 “I feel like every time you turn around you’re hearing about a new brewery opening in the Raleigh area.”

-Even with the rapid changes, Raleigh sits in the shadow of Asheville in the mountains that incubated the state’s best craft beer culture.
-Where Asheville is walkable and centric, Raleigh’s breweries are mostly spread out.
+Even with the rapid expansion, Raleigh sits in the shadow of Asheville’s reputation.
+The mountain town is known as the hub of the state’s best craft beer culture.

 Asheville won a share of four consecutive Beer City USA titles starting in 2009.
 It’s an admittedly unscientific survey, but the new operations in the area from national brewers Sierra Nevada Brewing Co., Oskar Blues Brewery and New Belgium Brewing Co. are cementing its place on the map.